Scaffolding WholesaleScaffolding Wholesale

 Public catalog examples cluster around 7 ft and 10 ft, but some 2-hole families also include 8 ft variants.

 Enter inches.
-The shorthand “10 x 4” maps to 48 in.
+“10 x 4” maps to 48 in.
+“3 x 7 scaffold cross brace dimentsion” is usually normalized here as 36 in.

 Unknown is acceptable for the first check, but not for a blind order.